ykskb/yohei.codes/_posts/en/2024-08-20-paper-fast-serializable-mvcc.md

 > Database Isolation Levels: Snapshot vs Serializable
 >
 > I compared snapshot isolation level and serializable isolation level [here](/2023/09/07/snapshot-vs-serializable.html).
+>
+> Also it seems DuckDB has implemented its MVCC based on the concept of this paper, however without the serializable transaction controls.
+I haven't confirmed 100%, but it seems DuckDB provides snapshot isolation level currently, which makes sense to me as its focus is more on OLAP instead of OLTP.

 ## Storage Locations of Versions